-Package sales and sale of alcoholic beverages for on-premises consumption shall be governed by the provisions of Section 4-4, Alcoholic Beverages, and other special conditions included in the PD Master Concept Plan.
+Package sales and sale of alcoholic beverages for on-premises consumption shall be governed by the provisions of Section 4-4, Alcoholic Beverages, and other special conditions included in the PD adopting ordinance.

 3-706.
 MIXED-USE PLANNED DEVELOPMENT (MPD) DISTRICT